Allegheny Mound Ant

 Colors

-Bicolored with a vibrant red-orange head and thorax and a contrasting dark black-brown gaster (abdomen)
+Distinctly bicolored with a bright red or orange-red head and thorax, and a dark blackish-brown gaster (abdomen).

 visibility